 The following diagram shows a simple view of the ORU^R01^ORU_R01 message structure.
 The green boxes represent the key segments in the HL7 result message and include the MSH, PID, OBR and OBX segments.
 The data found in these segments are key to the laboratory report.
 Data found in the other segments may be important but are not key to interpreting the message.
 Note that this diagram does not show repeating elements of the message (repeating groups or segments).
 It represents the way in which information in the message is related.
 Neither does this diagram capture the conditions on when some of the segments must be present in the message.
 For instance, there must be an ORC segment present in the message in the first repeat of the ORDER_OBSERVATION group.

-Figure 4-1.
+Figure 6.
 2.5.1 ELR Message

 Comparison with the 2.3.1 ORU^R01

 The following diagram shows the structure of the 2.3.1 ELR message.

-Figure 4-2.
+Figure 7.
 2.3.1 ELR Message

 The message structure for the 2.3.1 ELR message is simpler than the 2.5.1 ELR message described above.
 There are several reasons for this including the following:

 The 2.5.1 ELR message adheres strictly to the ORU^R01 message structure described by HL7 in 2.5.1.
 The 2.3.1 ELR message rearranged some of the groups in the message to suite ELR purposes.
 Unfortunately, this approach breaks XML implementations of the HL7 standard.